Myoldmopar/cv/science.md

 ## One Coil to Rule Them All

 As EnergyPlus has evolved, a large number of coil objects have been added, with various capabilities.
-This is partly due to budget limitations, as it was cheaper to simply bolt on a new object rather then surgically enhance an existing object.
+This is partly due to budget limitations, as it was cheaper to simply bolt on a new object rather than surgically enhance an existing object.
 During my time leading EnergyPlus, I coordinated multiple efforts, along with both in-person and virtual hackathons, to build out a single Coil:Cooling:DX object that aims to replace all the other coils.
 This required developing a deep understanding of coil physics and modeling strategies, understanding how the flow and control logic is communicated between the coil, parent objects, and fluid loops, and also furthering my understanding of coil sizing and rating.
 This new object is being used, and in the future, I would love to see the other coils be deprecated in favor of moving toward the one coil to rule them all.